 - spreading to the back, neck, shoulder or into the pelvis

 CHECK YOUR SYMPTOMS — Use our abdominal pain Symptom Checker and find out if you need to seek medical help.

 What causes abdominal pain?

-If the pain is all over your stomach area or low down, it’s probably coming from the bowel.
+If you feel pain right across your stomach area or low down, it’s probably coming from your bowel.
 You may also have bloating and wind.
 If your stomach cramps have started recently and you also have diarrhoea, the cause is probably gastroenteritis.
-If you are very ill, for example with chills or a fever, you may have a more serious infection such as food poisoning.
+If you are very ill — for example, with chills or a fever — you may have a more serious infection such as food poisoning.

-If the pain is in the middle of your stomach and extends to your back, it could be a signal of gall stones.
+If the pain is in the middle of your stomach and extends to your back, it could be a sign of gallstones.
 Pain in the lower right part of the stomach, along with fever, nausea and vomiting, could be appendicitis.

 If the pain is made worse by exercise it could be heart pain.
 Read more in the chest pain section.
-If you are experiencing this type of pain it’s important to see your doctor.
+If you are experiencing this type of pain, call triple (000) and ask for an ambulance.

 Some medicines, such as aspirin and anti-inflammatory and anti-dementia drugs, can cause stomach pain as a side effect.